Dear Diary,

 One more.
 But now.
 The best for the end.

-Very fresh keeper.
-Hired separately.
+Very fresh carer.
+Will be hired separately.
 Now we're talking.
-The previous variant of covering just under half of my services by pulling people from other teams and then in turn sending those who were scheduled here to those other teams on other patients, if you'll pardon the expression, is bullshit.
+The previous variant of covering almost half of my services by pulling people from other teams and then sending those who were planned here to these other teams for other patients is, if I may say so, bullshit.
 Just like scheduling people with 200 hours.
-On edge.
+On the edge.

 All right then, let's go, familiarisation, put your foot down.

-You won't believe how this turns out.
+You won't believe how this develops.
 To be continued.
-First thing in the morning...
+First thing tomorrow morning...